awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 To migrate your data from any supported data source to a target Kafka cluster, you use object mapping\.
 With object mapping, you determine how to structure the data records in the target topic\.
 You also define a partition key for each table, which Apache Kafka uses to group the data into its partitions\.

 Currently, AWS DMS supports a single topic per task\.
 For a single task with multiple tables, all messages go to a single topic\.
 Each message includes a metadata section that identifies the target schema and table\.
-AWS DMS versions 3\.4\.6 and later support multitopic replication using object mapping\.
+AWS DMS versions 3\.4\.6 and higher support multitopic replication using object mapping\.
 For more information, see [Multitopic replication using object mapping](#CHAP_Target.Kafka.MultiTopic)\.

 **Apache Kafka endpoint settings**